Information for workers

 You can submit health care expense reimbursements to us through our online services portal.

-If your workplace shuts down temporarily while you are on modified duties or a graduated return to work, you will receive wage-loss benefits from WorkSafeBC for the duration of your scheduled graduated return-to-work plan and/or the period of time that you are unable to work due to your injury.
+If your workplace temporarily or permanently closes while you are on modified duties or a graduated return to work, you will receive wage-loss benefits from WorkSafeBC for the duration of your scheduled graduated return-to-work plan and/or the period of time that you are unable to work due to your injury.
 Please refer to our COVID-19 claims FAQs below for more detailed information.

 You will continue to receive important information about your claim, including benefit and treatment plan updates.
 If you have any questions, please contact the claims officer who is handling your claim, or our Claims Call Centre if you don't have an officer's contact info, for assistance.